 Lighting 101 @ Vera will introduce the basics of stage lighting.
 The class will focus on learning how to light a band on the Vera stage.
 Students will learn about different lighting instruments, how to hang and focus lights, as well as basic lighting console operation.
 A chance to control the lights to music and program your own chase will be an exciting activity that can’t be missed by anyone.
 With interactive demonstrations students will have a practical grasp on lighting systems at the conclusion of the class.
 In addition, participants of the class can expect to gain basic fundamental knowledge of working with a band and their lighting needs.
 If you’re interested in harnessing the power of Vera’s lighting then this is the class for you.

-This comprehensive new 6-class course focuses on practical musical journalism.
-Through readings, lectures, assignments and discussions, students will explore the history of popular music journalism, learn the craft of writing and begin developing the tools needed for a career writing about music and the arts.
+This comprehensive 6-class course focuses on practical musical journalism.
+Through readings, assignments, discussions, and guest lectures from esteemed professionals, students will explore the history of popular music journalism, learn the craft of writing and begin developing the tools needed for a career writing about music and the arts.

 *NEW!
 Register online for any of our upcoming classes.*